weichengliao220/friends-list/README.md

 For a quick demonstration purpose, you can log in to the app  using the following credentials, which provide access to a list of pre-set example friends:

-📧Email: user@example.com
+📧Email: user@example.com<br>
 🔑Password: password

 ⚠️Note: This app is hosted on a free Render instance, which spins down after inactivity.
-As a result, the first request after a period of inactivity may take up to a minute to load.
+As a result, the first request after a period of inactivity may take up to 2-3 minutes to load.

 Thank you!